Urine test: Specimen collection

 If urine is needed for microbiological culture, it is important that the sample is not contaminated.
 In this case, the proper collection procedure involves cleaning the genital area, beginning to urinate into the toilet, and then filling the specimen container before completing the urination into the toilet.
 This is called a "midstream clean catch" collection.
+Research has shown many women are unsure of how to take a midstream sample or why it is needed.

 If the subject is not able to urinate voluntarily, samples can be obtained using a urinary catheter or by inserting a needle through the abdomen and into the bladder (suprapubic aspiration).
 In infants and young children, urine can be collected into a bag attached to the genital region, but this is associated with a high risk of contamination.

 Types

 Some examples of urine tests include: